-##Based in the Valencia region, Antonio Serrano is one of the greatest harmonica players in the world.
+Based in the Valencia region, Antonio Serrano is one of the greatest harmonica players in the world.
 He has been awarded a Latin Grammy and also Masters of Mediterranean Music in Jazz Flamenco by Berklee Mediterranean Music Institute.
-He has played all over the world, including classical orchestras, and with musicians like Larry Adler, Chaka Khan and Paco Lucia.
-‘24/7 Valencia’ got to know him after his show at ‘Matisse Club’ in Valencia.
+He has played all over the world, including classical orchestras, and with renowned musicians like Larry Adler, Paco Lucia and Chaka Khan.
+‘24/7 Valencia’ got to know Antonio Serrano after his recent show at ‘Matisse Club’ in Valencia.

 24/7 VALENCIA: Can you tell us something about your background and musical education?